 About Familial Hypercholesterolemia

-Familial hypercholesterolemia (FH) is an inherited condition where people have high levels of LDL cholesterol (LDL-C) in their blood.
-It occurs due to genetic changes in genes like LDL receptor (LDLR), apolipoprotein B (APOB), or PCSK9, which affect the body's ability to remove LDL-C. This leads to high cholesterol levels and an increased risk of early heart disease.
+Familial hypercholesterolemia [heye-pur-ko-ul-s-tur-rohl-ee-mee-uh] (FH) is an inherited condition where people have high levels of LDL cholesterol (LDL-C) in their blood.
+It occurs due to genetic changes in genes like LDL receptor (LDLR), apolipoprotein [ap-uh-LIE-poh-PRO-teen] B (APOB), or PCSK9, which affect the body's ability to remove LDL-C. This leads to high cholesterol levels and an increased risk of early heart disease.
 FH is passed down in an autosomal dominant way, meaning a person with one affected gene has a 50% chance of passing it on to their children.
 Managing cholesterol levels with a healthcare provider is crucial for reducing cardiovascular risks.
+FH often causes no symptoms until cardiovascular disease develops earlier than expected.

 Causes and Risk Factors

-The modifiable risk factors of FH are factors that can be influenced or changed.
-Since FH is a genetic condition, there are no modifiable risk factors for the disease.
-However, there are certain factors that can make the condition worse or increase the risk of complications:
+Since FH is a genetic condition, there are no risk factors that can be changed or influenced for the disease.
+However, there are certain factors that can make the condition worse or increase the risk of heart complications:

 • Lifestyle factors: Unhealthy lifestyle choices, such as a diet high in saturated fats, lack of physical activity, smoking, and obesity, can worsen the risk profile for cardiovascular disease in individuals with FH.

-• Metabolic and endocrine disorders: Conditions like diabetes, hypertension, and certain endocrine disorders (e.g., thyroid disorders or polycystic ovary syndrome) can increase the risk of cardiovascular disease in FH patients.
+• Metabolic and endocrine disorders: Conditions like diabetes and hypertension can increase the risk of cardiovascular disease in FH patients.

 It's important to note that while lifestyle modifications can help manage cholesterol levels, medication is usually necessary for effective treatment.
 Consult with your healthcare professional for personalized advice.